Intramuros Learning Sessions episode no. 3

 About the Intramuros Learning Sessions

-The Intramuros Learning Sessions (ILS) is the educational webinar series of the Intramuros Administration (IA).
+The Intramuros Learning Sessions (ILS) is the educational lecture series of the Intramuros Administration (IA).
 The IA is an attached national government agency under the Department of Tourism.

 Topics are interdisciplinary and cover themes related to Intramuros and Manila studies, Philippine studies, as well as cultural heritage studies.
 Pursuant to IA’s charter, the ILS aims to contribute to the strengthening of the Filipino’s national identity and sense of belonging and pride.